Code-Institute-Submissions/QuinnCunningham-Memory_Game/README.md

-Color clicker game

-This is a small game that requires you to click the color that it says.

-The design for this game came from a few previous things id seen and insprired me to create this.
-I wanted the basis that it showed a random color from the 4 that it showed and click it in a required timeline.

 The user experience for this game is meant to me a fun one but also one that improves the mind.
 The first impression of this game is for people to find it fun and interesting to play.
 I would also like them to find it easy to use and navigate as it is aimed at a younger audience.
 I would like people to keep returning to the game so they can improve their memory as it can improve memory function with practice.